 The CEFC is a statutory authority established by the Australian Government under the Clean Energy Finance Corporation Act 2012.
 Under the Public Governance, Performance and Accountability Act (PGPA Act), the CEFC is known as a corporate Commonwealth entity.
 The CEFC Act:

 The Australian Government's current CEFC Investment Mandate Direction ("Government Mandate") came into effect from 17 December 2018.
 The Government Mandate gives guidance to the Board about how the CEFC's investment function should perform.
-Our response to the Mandate is available here.
+View our response to the Mandate.